openstack/charm-deployment-guide/deploy-guide/source/config-openstack.rst

 .. code:: bash

-    openstack security group create --description 'Allow SSH' P01_Allow_SSH
+    openstack security group create --description 'Allow SSH' Allow_SSH

 The following rule will open TCP port 22 and apply it to the above security
 group:

 .. code:: bash

-    openstack security group rule create --proto tcp --dst-port 22 P01_Allow_SSH
+    openstack security group rule create --proto tcp --dst-port 22 Allow_SSH

 Create a cloud instance
 -----------------------

-Before launching our first cloud instance, we'll need the network ID for the ``P01_Network``.
+Before launching our first cloud instance, we'll need the network ID for the ``MyNetwork``.
 This can be retrieved from the first column of output from the ``openstack network list`` command:

 .. code:: bash